“Coronavirus hit 6.8 Mn lives with death tolls 397,000 globally.”

-Another thing that has been noticed in terms of impact of novel coronavirus on real estate management is the growing delay of escrows/listings, loans, and appraisals due to the increasing number of sick people.
+Another thing that has been noticed in terms of the effects of coronavirus on industry of real estate management is the growing delay of escrows/listings, loans, and appraisals due to the increasing number of sick people.

 This, as a whole, is expected to push the economy towards recession, even though new-gen technologies are doing their best to keep the real estate sector afloat.